-- ・If you taste it and it needs something, it’s probably more sauerkraut brine and/or salt.
+- ・If you taste the beet potato salad and it needs something, it’s probably more sauerkraut brine and/or salt.

 - ・This recipe holds up well, and can be made ahead of time.
 It lasts ~3 days in the refrigerator.

-This cold vegan potato salad with sauerkraut can be enjoyed year round.
+Enjoy this cold vegan potato salad with sauerkraut year round.
 Grill up some vegan sausages and enjoy it as a side dish at your next bbq.
 Or serve it as a delicious side dish during the holidays, like Thanksgiving or Christmas.
+It serves ~4-6.